 - Take Another Roller Coaster Ride covers Ian's career in the mid'80's, his All Of The Good Ones Are Taken album, and his movie soundtracks work.

 - Never Too Small To Hit The Big Time covers Ian's YUI Orta album and tours 1988-1990.

 - Michael Picasso, Goodnight traces Mick Ronson's final years until his death from cancer in 1993.

-- Something To Believe In brings the story up to date, with recent MTH releases and Ian's latest career moves.
+- Something To Believe In brings the story up to 1998 (when it was published), with recent MTH releases and Ian's late-90's career moves.

 The book also has several appendices: